princeton-ddss/tigerflow/docs/mkdocs/guides/task.md

 - `input_file` is a path to the input file to be processed
 - `output_file` is a path to the output file to be generated

+!!! warning

+    In the `run` method, `context` is read-only and will raise an error if modified.

 With `HelloWorld.cli()`, this module becomes a runnable CLI application and we can check its details by running:

 === "Command"